UPDATED: FEBRUARY 20, 2025

 I layered my cake with a layer of buttercream and then chopped pistachio.
 I also added more buttercream to the top layer.
 In addition, I placed a few edible decorations to finish it off.
 I used the decorations listed below, but obviously, this is your time to flex your creativity and decorate it however you want!

-As usual, I really hope you enjoy making this recipe and reach out to let me know how it goes!
-I’m on Instagram and Pinterest, or you can email me or comment below!
+As usual, I really hope you enjoy making this recipe and be sure to reach out in the comments to let me know how it goes.

 Thank you !